DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 since the effect onset).
 If a Knocked Out Dealer is attacked further, the player begins an Epic Event alone.

-6. **Burned** As a Minor Action, a Dealer can make a DR 3 Intuition check to stop the burning.
+6. **Burned** As a Minor Action, a Dealer can make a DR 3 Intuition Save to stop the burning.
 On a failure, they take 1 damage bypassing AP.

 7. **Poisoned N** Each poisoning effect adds +1 Poisoned.
-At the start of their turn, as a Free Action, a Dealer makes a DR 3 Vitality Check to shake off the effects of the poison.
+At the start of their turn, as a Free Action, a Dealer makes a DR 3 Vitality Save to shake off the effects of the poison.
 On a failure, they discard N+1 cards.

 8. **Frozen** Movement speed is reduced by half and all skill checks are drawn at Lower Hand.
-A Dealer makes a DR 3 Strength Check as a Free Action at the end of their turn to attempt to end the freeze.
+A Dealer makes a DR 3 Strength Save as a Free Action at the end of their turn to attempt to end the freeze.

 ### Health and Armor